Semisimple characters for inner froms I: GL_n(D): Bruhat--Tits buildings and Embeddings

 We write~$C_S(T)$ for the centralizer of~$T$ in~$S$ where~$S$ is a group or an algebra acting on an ambient set of~$T$ from both sides, e.g. the centralizer in a subgroup~$H$ of~$ G$ of an element~$\beta$ of the Lie algebra of~$ G$ is denoted by~$C_{ H}(\beta)$.
-The Bruhat-Tits building of the groups~$H$ in question, denoted by~$\mf{B}(H)$, is always the enlarged one.
-If we refer to the reduced Bruhat-Tits building, we write~$\mf{B}_{red}(H)$.
-We write~$\mf{b}$ for square lattice functions in the~$E$-centralizer~$B$ of~$A$.
-The reduced Bruhat-Tits building~$\mf{B}_{red}( G)$ can be described using translation classes of lattice functions (or equivalently square lattice functions) and the Bruhat-Tits building~$\mf{B}( G)$ can be described using lattice functions.
+The Bruhat--Tits building of the group~$H$ in question, denoted by~$\mf{B}(H)$, is always the enlarged one.
+If we refer to the reduced Bruhat--Tits building, we write~$\mf{B}_{red}(H)$.
+We write~$\mf{b}$ for square lattice functions in the~$A$-centralizer~$B$ of~$E$ where~$E$ is an extension field of~$F$ in~$A$ . \black{Note that~$B$ is~$E$-algebra isomorphic to~$\End_{D_E}W$ for some central division algebra~$D_E$ over~$E$ and a right-$D_E$-vector space $W$.
+So the square lattice functions are attached to~$o_{D_E}$-lattice functions.}

+The reduced Bruhat--Tits building~$\mf{B}_{red}( G)$ can be described using translation classes of lattice functions (or equivalently square lattice functions) and the Bruhat--Tits building~$\mf{B}( G)$ can be described using lattice functions.
 For more details see~\cite{broussousLemaire:02}.
 So we consider ~$\mf{B}( G)$ and~$\mf{B}_{red}( G)$ as the set of lattice functions and their translation classes, respectively.

-\begin{theorem}[{{\cite[1.1]{broussousLemaire:02}}}] Let~$E|F$ be a field extension in~$A$, then there is exactly one map~$j_E$ from the set of~$E^\times$-fixed points of~$\mf{B}_{red}( G)$ to $\mf{B}_{red}(C_{ G}(E))$ such that
+\begin{theorem}[{{\cite[part II, Theorem 1.1]{broussousLemaire:02}}}] Let~$E|F$ be a field extension in~$A$, then there is exactly one map~$j_E$ from the set of~$E^\times$-fixed points of~$\mf{B}_{red}( G)$ to $\mf{B}_{red}(C_{ G}(E))$ such that

 Further, \begin{enumerate} \item~$j_E$ is~$C_{ G}(E)$-equivariant, \item~$j_E$ is affine, \item~$j_E$ is bijective. \end{enumerate} The map~$j_E^{-1}$ can be characterized to be the unique affine,~$C_{ G}(E)$-equivariant map from~$\mf{B}_{red}(C_{ G}(E))$ to~$\mf{B}_{red}( G)$. \end{theorem}